scylladb/scylladb/docs/cql/types.rst

 The ``+0000`` above is an RFC 822 4-digit time zone specification; ``+0000`` refers to GMT.
 US Pacific Standard Time is ``-0800``.
-The time zone may be omitted if desired (``'2011-02-03 04:05:00'``), and if so, the date will be interpreted as being in the time zone under which the coordinating Scylla node is configured.
+The time zone may be omitted if desired (``'2011-02-03 04:05:00'``), and if so, the date will be interpreted as being in the time zone under which the coordinating ScyllaDB node is configured.
 However, there are difficulties inherent in relying on the time zone configuration as expected, so it is recommended that the time zone always be specified for timestamps when feasible.